 Want to chat with a minister about Cedar Lane?
 About the Unitarian Universalist faith?
 Join us for an informal, drop-in style chat with one of our ministers on the first Sunday of each month, October 2019 through June 2020.

 Visitors, newcomers, and new members are invited to participate in the Seekers Series – the first step on our Faith Forward Path.
-The Seekers Series meets at 9:30 am on Sunday mornings in the Library.
+The Seekers Series meets at 9:30 am on Sunday mornings in the Beacon Room.
 It is a series of 6 conversations that offer a general introduction to our congregation and Unitarian Universalism.
 The series is ongoing, so you are welcome to participate in the sessions in any order, as you’re able.

 Unitarian Universalism is a liberal religious tradition that grew from Christian roots.
 Our churches do not have specific beliefs you must profess before joining and yet we do share commitment to encouraging spiritual growth, moral development, and ethical living.
 We affirm the worth and dignity of all people; advocate justice, equity and compassion in human relations; and encourage free and responsible search for truth and meaning.
 We’ll talk about all this in …ROOTS!

 Cedar Lane centers our worship life on a timeless spiritual theme each month (e.g. Intention or Wholeness.)
 Part of our thematic ministry includes our Sharing Circles.
 Participants gather monthly for opening/closing words, personal check-in, and engagement with the monthly spiritual theme.
 These groups are a great way to connect with other members of Cedar Lane, whether you're a newcomer or a long-time member.